fsharp/fslang-design/RFCs/FS-1030-anonymous-records.md

 ## C# anonymous type MSIL

-this is IL generated for assembly containing this expression:
+this is IL generated for C# code  containing this expression:

 ```csharp
 new { a = 1 }